- Campus Life

 One-on-one contact between an adult and a minor is prohibited.
 A group setting must be maintained at all times which means that one-on-one contact between adults and minors is not permitted during the duration of the program.

 Overnight Events.
 At least two adults are required at all times for any overnight camps, clinics, activities, events, and other programs.
-This is in addition to the WI Department of Health and Family Service regulations (HSF 175) and Kenosha County regulations as the University of Wisconsin-Parkside campus is officially licensed by the State of Wisconsin for Recreational and Educational Camps.
+This is in addition to the WI Department of Agriculture, Trade and Consumer Protection regulations for recreational and educational camps (ATCP 78.03) and Kenosha County regulations as the University of Wisconsin-Parkside campus is officially licensed by the State of Wisconsin for Recreational and Educational Camps.

 In the case of adults supervising minors overnight, other than the minor’s own parent, guardian or family member, an Authorized Adult should not enter a minor’s room, bathroom facility, or similar area without another Authorized Adult in attendance, consistent with the policy of not having one-on-one contact with minors.